mertdumanli/Java-Servlet-MySql-Jsp-Web-Application-Blog-Project/README.md

-# Java Servlet MySql Web Application Blog Project
+# Java Servlet MySql JSP Web Application Blog Project

-This application is designed to follow-up water sales.
-It aims to follow-up customers' information and orders.
-This program is written in **Java** and **SQLite** is used as the database. **JFrame** was used in the interface design. **Netbeans** was chosen as the development environment.
+It is a **Java** project where administrators can add new articles in the background, edit the article they wrote before or delete the articles they have added.
+Communication where customer requests can be received, information about the designer, the home page where all articles are listed in chronological order, and the entire article can be read. **Servlet** structure is used, information is stored in database with **MySQL**.

 ## Used Technologies
 | Languages & Abilities |